Philippines Contemporary Artists

 Elmer Borlongan has had numerous exhibitions in the Philippines and abroad.
 The Metropolitan Museum of Manila dedicated a retrospective exhibition "An Extraordinary Eye for the Ordinary", from January to March 2018.
 In February 2017, the Ayala Museum in Manila organized a retrospective exhibition of the artist, entitled "In City and Country" which traced his career from 1992 to 2012.

-Latest exhibition: 2022 When Time Stood Still" , galerie Géraldine Barnier, Pari
+Latest exhibition: 2022 When Time Stood Still" , galerie Géraldine Barnier, Paris

 PAST EXHIBITIONS